Planning Permission is our 11 years experience, is a non-issue for you, so don't worry.

 Siting your gazebo, with the nearest leg, 2 metres or more from the boundary is within your automatically approved 'permitted development rules', so does not require any planning application.

 Over the last 11 years and nearly 2,000 sales, we have never had a planning refusal because the gazebo is sited too close to a boundary.
-So in our customers experience the planners always give approval, as you can see with this example above.
+So in our customers experience the planners always give their approval, as you can see with this example above.